microsoft/Windows-driver-samples/filesys/miniFilter/nullFilter/README.md

 ---
 topic: sample
-description: A minifilter that demonstrates registration with the filter manager.
+description: "A minifilter that demonstrates registration with the filter manager."
 languages:
 - cpp
 products: